KeliChau/nytsearch/README.md

 # New York Times Search

+## Overview
+A New York Times Search application using New York Time's API, HTML, and CSS where users can input a title and year span to pull in articles from the New York Times.

+#### Assignment
-New York Times Search Group Project by Juanita-Pinkney, Brian Peace, Corey Sullivan, John Liscar, Taly Huang, and Keli Chau for the Georgia Tech Coding Boot Camp
+This application is a group assignment for [GA Tech's Coding Boot Camp](https://codingbootcamp.pe.gatech.edu/), Full-Time Fall 2017 Cohort.
+Members include: Juanita-Pinkney, Brian Peace, Corey Sullivan, John Liscar, Taly Huang, and Keli Chau.

+### How to Use New York Times Search

+### API(s)

+### Visuals
++ Screenshots
++ Video(s)
++ Link to Video(s)
++ GIFs

+## Acknowledgments
++ Bootstrap

-## Project Information
+## Future Plans
-Create a search page where we will pull in content from New York Times by inserting a year, name, and/or keyword into the search bars.